Justifying Your ERP Project by the Numbers

 A complete cloud ERP, for example, ameliorates cost significantly across all four cost sectors.
 A hybrid solution which combines on-premises infrastructure with cloud-based components, shaves a bit off.
 Any on-premises ERP will involve significant upfront investment and require sizeable ongoing costs for staff and maintenance.

-Whichever approach you decide to take, working with the right ERP partner can make all the difference.
+Whichever approach to ERP ROI calculation you decide to take, working with the right ERP partner can make all the difference.
 They can help you determine which approach works best for your company and give you a realistic picture of your upfront costs.

 What experiences have you had with ERP and calculating the ROI of an ERP replacement?
 Let us know in the comments below.
 To explore your own ERP options, visit this webpage